Dean Tran: Political career

 In 2005, Tran became the first person of color elected to the Fitchburg City Council.
 On December 5, 2017, after 12 years as city councilor, Tran won a special election to replace outgoing state senator Jennifer Flanagan for State Senate representing the Worcester and Middlesex district, by less than 700 votes.
 He ran as an advocate for fiscal discipline and low taxes.
 Tran is the first Vietnamese American to hold an elected office in Massachusetts.

 On December 20, 2017, Tran was officially sworn in to the State Senate.
 His senatorial district comprises Berlin, Bolton, Precincts 1 & 2 of Clinton, Fitchburg, Gardner, Lancaster, Leominster, Lunenburg, Sterling, Townsend and Westminster in north central Massachusetts.

 Tran was re-elected in the general election in November 2018, but he lost re-election in the 2020 general election to Democrat John Cronin, also by less than 700 votes.

 On February 2, 2022 Tran officially kicked off his campaign to challenge Lori Trahan in the 2022 Midterm election for the 3rd congressional district.
+Tran lost against Trahan by a sizable majority in the election, garnering only 36% of the vote.